Children

 Get Involved: Make a Difference

-Adoption Awareness MonthAdoption Awareness Month is not only about celebrating adoption but also about making a tangible difference in the lives of children in need of loving homes.
-You can:
+Adoption Awareness MonthAdoption Awareness Month is not only about celebrating adoption but also offering support.

 • Become an Advocate: Raise awareness about adoption in your community.